oliverc1623/ceriad/README.md

 ### LLaVA

 Text-based state spaces are not always available.
 CARLA, for instance, offers RGB cameras, LiDAR, and semantic segmentation sensors.
 This motivated us to fine-tune a VQA model so that we can pass in an image and generate a report of the driving scene.
 We [LLaVA](https://github.com/haotian-liu/LLaVA) for this implementation.

+See the [data collector page](reporter/carla-data-collection/README.md) for more info on getting training data to fine-tune LLaVA.

+As for compute, we got by with two GeFORCE RTX-3090 in the Nautilus cluster.
+We would recommend a GPU with more video memory.

+## Planner-Actor-Reporter

+More instructions coming soon!
+For now, checkout our sample scripts that combines all components [here](par.py)

+## Results